vinefeeder/VineFeeder/README.md

 Any new service will need an __init__.py to be written and to implement just four methods.

+The ultimate aim of a services's __init__.py is to extract a list of video-data from  a content provide and store it a numerous dict items in a list container.
+The video-data is collected in dict objects labelled 'episode'.

+Each episode has

+		    episode = {
+                        'series_no': ser_number,
+                        'title': ep_number,
+                        'url': url,
+                        'synopsis': synopsis
+                    }

+Note 'title' may be an episode number or descriptive text.
+It varies with provider The dict is added to the Vinefeeder storage list by

+                    self.add_episode(brand_slug, episode)

+Note brand_slug is a series-name.  self.add_episode creates a lists of episode dicts This happens in the __init__.py super-class of BaseLoader

 To add a new service: